Updated: Aug 15

 This should make it clear why you need to stop saving and start investing if you want to build wealth and reach financial independence.

 Action item: Figure out how much you need to be investing for retirement each month.
-Go to google and type "free emergency fund calculator".
+You can start with this free retirement savings calculator.

 5. You need a proven strategy to pay off your debt